Gastown is where you’ll find the old town of Vancouver with its heritage brick buildings, historic character, tourist shops and fine restaurants.

 Gastown Walking Tours

 A great way to explore Vancouver is on a guided tour.
 And one of the best ways to learn about Gastown, the surrounding area and the city’s history is on a walking tour.
 Forbidden Vancouver Walking Tours is a family-owned business that offers exceptional guided tours in the downtown core of the city, in Vancouver’s West End and in Stanley Park.
-They also have a couple of tours that go through Gastown.
+There are also a couple of tours that go through Gastown.

-To learn more about the tours see our article about Forbidden Vancouver.
+To learn more about the tours, see our article about Forbidden Vancouver.

 Live Music in Gastown

 There are a number of live music venues in Gastown including Guilt & Co. at #1 Alexander Street (across from Maple Tree Square and the Gassy Jack statue).
-In the summer, live music also takes place in the streets.
+In the summer, live music also takes place on the streets.

 Gastown Grand Prix